Discover the Learner: Labels vs. UDL LensMay 19, 2016

 On Tuesday, Kathleen McClaskey of Personalize Learning shared the compelling story behind her passion for discovering the learner in every child.
-Today she’s back to give you practical tips on using the UDL lens of Access, Engage, and Express to help each learner reach his or her potential.
+Today she’s back to give you practical tips on using the UDL lens of Access, Engage, and Express to help each learner reach their potential.
 The floor is yours, Kathleen!

 For too long, schools have identified who the learner is and how they learn using learning styles.
 Some learners are labeled based on their disability.
 In today’s post, we ask you to open a new door and consider using the neurosciences to discover the learner in every child.

 “If you remove the veil of disability, you can see the learner.”—Kathleen McClaskey

 How do you understand how a learner learns best?

 Universal Design for Learning (UDL) is a research-based set of principles developed by CAST (Center for Applied Special Technology) in the 1990s to help guide the design of instruction and learning environments.
 The idea behind UDL is to reduce the barriers to learning and optimize the levels of support and challenges to meet the needs and interests of all learners in the classroom.

 UDL is grounded in neuroscience and provides an understanding about the what, how, and why of learning.
 It tells us that there is variability in how each learner learns: their strengths, challenges, aptitudes, talents, and aspirations.
 UDL is a framework that applies to ALL learners as a means for creating personalized, learner-centered environments where each student can develop agency.
 The most important thing for teachers to understand is how learners can best access and engage with the content and express what they know.
 With this understanding, teachers will be better equipped to design the best instruction.